rmiragaya/CallbakcAsynk/README.md

 # CallbakcAsynk
-Example of AsynkTask and CallBack
+Example to understand AsyncTask and CallBack